ideag/content-cards/readme.txt

 = Shortcode =

-Shortcode is the simplest way - You just put `[contentcards url="http://yourdomain.com/article/1"]` into Your post content and it gets replaced with a content card.
+Shortcode is the simplest way - You just put `[contentcards url="http://yourdomain.com/article/1"]` into your post content and it gets replaced with a content card.
 The shortcode accepts two attributes:

 * `url` (requried) - link to the site you want to display Content Card for.
 * `target` (optional) - if you want force links to open in new tab, use `target="_blank"` the same you would in actual links.
 This overrides the global option in Content Cards Settings page.

-You can also insert the shortcode via a dialog, that is displayed when you press `CC` button in WordPress Editor's (tinyMCE) toolbar.
+You can also insert the shortcode via a button in your visual editor.
+Start by pressing the `CC` button in WordPress Editor's (TinyMCE) toolbar.

 = oEmbed =

-If You find that You are adding a lot of Content Cards from some single domain, You can save Yourself some work, by white-listing that website as oEmbed provider in Content Card Settings page.
+If You find that you are adding a lot of Content Cards from some single domain, You can save yourself some work, by white-listing that website as oEmbed provider in Content Card Settings page.

 White-listed sites work the same way any other oEmbed provider in WordPress (YouTube, Twitter, SoundCloud, etc.) - You just need to put a plaintext link in a separate line in the WordPress editor and it will be replaced with a Content Card.